mitatmango/github-actions-setup/README.md

 ## NPM Build Action

 This action will build webpack packages and push directly onto the `development` branch.
-These packaged include:
+These packages include:
 * react-app
 * es6-webpack
 * new-react-app